 An investor who sells items online falls into a gray area between an ordinary person and a business.
 They are driven by a profit motive and tend to sell items that they had previously purchased with the expectation that their value would increase over time.
 Thus, they likely would receive a gain from an online sale and would need to report that gain on IRS Schedule D. The investor would need to pay tax on the profit at capital gains rates, which are capped at 28 percent for sales of collectibles.

 On the other hand, if an investor incurs a loss from the sale of a collectible, they can deduct that loss from any capital gains for that year.
-If they do not have any capital gains, they can deduct up to $3,000 of their losses from these sales from other income, and they can apply any remaining losses to future years.
+If they do not have any capital gains, they can deduct a certain amount of their losses from these sales from other income, and they can apply any remaining losses to future years.

 Some businesses consist of selling services or products online.
 If this is your business model, you should refer to the business tax section of this site for more information on these types of taxes and related deductions.
 For example, you may be able to claim a deduction for all of your ordinary and necessary business expenses.
 You can deduct a business-related loss from your other income.
 Any profits from your business, unless you are running a C corporation, will pass through to you, which means that you will pay personal income tax on them.
 You also will need to pay self-employment taxes for Social Security and Medicare if you are running a business.